Speed 3: Plot

 As Dougal gets into bed that night, he questions why he even wanted to become a milkman in the first place.
-Right after going to sleep, he suddenly wakes up again and shouts "those women were in the nip!".
+Right after settling under the covers, he suddenly wakes up again and realizes in horror that the women he served during his rounds were naked.

 Meanwhile, as Mrs. Doyle packs away her Pat Mustard memorabilia (including a giant spanner that he left with her after being unable to carry it on the milk float), Ted takes out the rubbish and sees an object in the sky.
 As he watches, the object – the brick from the float – slams into his head and knocks him out.

 Production

 The idea for "Speed 3" came from the writers' Graham Linehan and Arthur Mathews having heard of the 1997 film Speed 2: Cruise Control but having never seen it, felt the idea of putting the action on a speeding boat was incredibly funny, and tried to find a way to make an even worse idea.
 This cemented the use of the milk float and having Dougal being its driver but required the writers to find a means to place Dougal in the role of a milkman.
 This led to the idea of having the previous milkman fired for being promiscuous with the housewives and having Ted try to figure out the mystery of the hairy babies.

 At one point, they included a scene of a Mass being conducted on a flatbed truck pulled alongside the milk float.
 Linehan had generally ruled that they should not show Ted and the others doing their roles as clergy, but felt that having the Mass being performed at this point was "too good an opportunity to pass up".
 Mathews himself played the priest overseeing Mass.

 Actor Pat Laffan had previously played the character of Georgie Burgess in The Snapper, a similar position as Pat was envisioned.
 Laffan had previously auditioned for Father Ted for Father Fintan Stack in "New Jack City" and also knew Pauline McLynn and Frank Kelly (Mrs. Doyle and Father Jack, respectively).
 Before production, Brendan O'Carroll read for the role of Pat Mustard.

 Outdoor filming took place around Clare.

 Pat Mustard's theme music is "The Penthouse Suite" by Syd Dale.